 “Pads were the first menstrual product that I learned how to use.
 For years I stuck with whatever was comfortable, and wore tampons on occasion.” —Amira, 26

 “My mother never had tampons.
 Ever.
 I got used to wearing pads and found they fit my body better.” —Jaymee, 34

 Why do pads get a bad rap?

 I find that people who don’t use pads often dismiss them too quickly.
 “Diaper-like” or “uncomfortable” are common misconceptions I’ve heard.
 And they’re not entirely wrong.
 Some pads — like the maxi pads you get in a bathroom for a quarter — are too bulky and awkward to fit comfortably in your underwear.
-But luckily, there are pads out there that are actually built for a woman’s body.
+But luckily, the most comfortable pads out thereare actually built for a woman’s body.
 And in my experience, you can’t even feel them.

 Here’s what my fellow pad loyalists had to say about stigma and misconceptions: